n9hquan/coursio/README.md

 - nodemon
 - prettier
 - sass
-3. Download MongoDB Compass and create a connection to the database that includes courses.
+3. Download MongoDB Compass and create a connection to your MongoDB server.
+Inside the connection, create a database named coursio, and within it, a collection named courses.
 ## Commands
 To start the server, run:
 ```bash